 Mediation requires full disclosure of all financial interests.
 Plain and simple.
-While some mediators are lawyers, they are not permitted when acting as mediators to use the “power of subpoena” to get to the parties’ bank accounts, retirement assets, stock portfolios, etc. When people come to mediation, they agree to put that all out on the table.
+While some mediators are lawyers, they are not permitted–when acting as mediators–to use the “power of subpoena” to get to the parties’ bank accounts, retirement assets, stock portfolios, etc. When people come to mediation, they agree to put that all on the table.

-Rob and I have seen, time and time again, suspicion and sideways glances that lead us to wonder whether full disclosure is happening.
-Moreover, when one of the two people come out and say that “it’s impossible to trust” that everything is on the up and up, the mediation has the real potential to fall apart.
+I have seen, time and time again, suspicion and sideways glances that lead me to wonder whether full disclosure is happening.
+Moreover, when one of the two people states something like “it’s impossible to trust” that everything is being disclosed, mediation can fall apart.

-For many people, short of choosing who to marry, divorce is the most consequential financial move they’ll ever make.
+For many people–short of choosing whom to marry–divorce is the most consequential financial move they’ll ever make.
 In order to use mediation, trust is essential.
 A promise to work in good faith cannot be forced upon a soon-to-be-divorced person.

-At Holistic Mediation, we are honored to help people get from “unhappily married” to “civilly divorced.”
-We employ our professional skills to have this happen thoroughly and concisely.
-If either party cannot trust the other, the mediators cannot produce the required trusting environment.
-As much as we endorse the non-adversarial process of mediation, it is not for everyone.
-Sadly, there is nothing we can do to make people believe in the forthrightness of their future ex-spouse.
+At Holistic Mediation, I’m honored to help people get from “unhappily married” to “civilly divorced.”
+I employ my professional skills to have this happen thoroughly and concisely.
+If either party cannot trust the other, the mediator cannot produce the required trusting environment.

 As much as I endorse the non-adversarial process of mediation, it is not for everyone.
 No need to despair though, there are lots of lawyers happy to help you through a litigated divorce, but it’ll cost you.